Application Startup Flow

 The high level view of startup process is as follows:

-1. First Stage Bootloader in ROM loads second-stage bootloader image to RAM (IRAM & DRAM) from flash offset 0x0.
+First stage (ROM) bootloader loads the second stage bootloader image to RAM (IRAM & DRAM) from flash offset 0x0.

-3. Application Startup executes.
-At this point the second CPU and RTOS scheduler are started.
+Application Startup executes.
+At this point, the RTOS scheduler is started, which then runs the

 This process is explained in detail in the following sections.